 4. The High Technology Home Care Program provides skilled nursing services for Vermont residents who are elderly and disabled and require medical technology.
 Additional benefits include case management and caregiver training.

 For Vermont residents to be eligible for Medicaid, there are both income and asset limits.
 Make note, eligibility for the state Medicaid plan and Medicaid Waivers may differ.
-That being said, as of 2019, single applicants applying for the state Medicaid plan are allowed income up to $1,066 / month.
-For those residing in Chittenden County, the monthly income limit is slightly higher, with the income limit set at $1,158 / month.
-The asset limit is $2,000, which does not include the primary home in which one lives, given the equity value is not greater than $585,000, a motor vehicle, their household items, and personal goods.
+As of 2021, single applicants applying for the state Medicaid plan are allowed income up to $1,100 / month.
+For those residing in Chittenden County, the monthly income limit is slightly higher, with the income limit set at $1,191 / month.
+The asset limit is $2,000, which does not include the primary home in which one lives, given their equity interest is not valued at more than $603,000, their household items and personal goods, and a motor vehicle.

 For married applicants of institutional (nursing home) Medicaid or a Medicaid Waiver, there are spousal impoverishment rules put into place to prevent non-applicant spouses from having too little from which to live.
-There is a Monthly Maintenance Needs Allowance (MMNA), which allows applicant spouses to transfer up to $3,160.50 / month in income to their non-applicant (community) spouses.
-There is also a Community Spouse Resource Allowance (CSRA) that allows non-applicant spouses to retain up to $126,420 of the couple’s assets.
+A Monthly Maintenance Needs Allowance (MMNA) allows applicant spouses to transfer up to $3,259.50 / month in income to their non-applicant (community) spouses.
+There is also a Community Spouse Resource Allowance (CSRA) that allows non-applicant spouses to retain up to $130,380 of the couple’s assets.
 This unfortunately isn’t as straightforward as it sounds, as there are rules and formulas in place to govern if, and how much, community spouses are allowed in respect to the MMNA and the CSRA.